Accounting and finance are great career choices that offer flexibility in job stability and global opportunities.

 10. Seri Stamford College

 Seri Stamford College is the first and oldest private education provider in Malaysia.
 Since its establishment in 1950, the College has produced over 500,000 local and international graduates.
-Its Foundations in Accountancy programme leads to a number of certifications, including a diploma and a revised CAT qualification, and offers a pathway into the ACCA course.
+Its Foundation in Accountancy programme leads to a number of certifications, including a diploma and a revised CAT qualification, and offers a pathway into the ACCA course.
 Stamford is a Gold Approved Learning Provider of ACCA.

 1. Is ACCA difficult to pass in Malaysia?